JamilleN/portable-portfolio/public/content/Experience.md

 - Badges:
   - Web Development [purple]
 - List Items:
-  - Working with other developers on implementing new functions (i.e. events cards) to provide a better user experience for York University students
+  - Implementing new functions (i.e. events cards) with other developers to provide a better user experience for York University students who are seeking for tutors.
-  - Maintaining the current website built with Vanilla JavaScript, HTML and CSS
+  - Maintaining the current website built with Vanilla JavaScript, HTML, CSS.

 ## Dig Insights Inc.
 - *Research Analyst* | Sep.
 2020 - Sep.
 2022